Class for dietician students: Literature, fun stuff and further recommendations

-The many authors I have read or been reading in the last eight years, or whose TED talks I have watched – Dr Jason Fung, Dr Mark Hyman, Gary Taubes, Dr Robert Lustig, Sarah Hallberg to name just a few – have come together and created the documentary Fat Fiction.
+The authors I have read or been reading in the last years, or whose TED talks I watched – Dr Jason Fung, Dr Mark Hyman, Gary Taubes, Dr Robert Lustig, Sarah Hallberg to name just a few – have come together and created the documentary Fat Fiction.
 It can be watched for free on You Tube.
 Highly recommended.

 Tim Spector is Professor of Genetic Epidemiology